Electric-Coin-Company/zashi-android/docs/Architecture.md

 # Modules
 The logical components of the app are implemented as a number of Gradle modules.

  * `app` — Compiles all of the modules together into the final application.
 This module contains minimal actual code.
-Note that the Java package structure for this module is under `cash.z.ecc.app` while the Android package name is `cash.z.ecc`.
+Note that the Java package structure for this module is under `co.electriccoin.zcash.app` while the Android package name is `co.electriccoin.zcash`.
  * `build-info-lib` — Collects information from the build environment (e.g. Git SHA, Git commit count) and compiles them into the application.
 Can also be used for injection of API keys or other secrets.
  * ui
      * `ui-design` — Contains UI theme elements only.
 Besides offering modularization, this allows for hiding of some Material Design components behind our own custom components.